 Reading Program in Central Bucks

-The balanced literacy program in Central Bucks includes explicit instruction of strategies and skills, guided practice, and independent application in the five strands of:
+The literacy program in Central Bucks includes explicit instruction of strategies and skills, guided practice, and independent application in the five strands of:

 - Independent Reading and Ownership of Literacy

 - Phonics, Phonemic Awareness, and Word Study

 Students at all levels read a wide array of genres and texts that are related to content area topics.
 The reading program includes: building background knowledge, vocabulary development, shared reading, explicit skill and strategy instruction in large and small group, and independent reading.
 The development of reading comprehension strategies is a key aspect of instruction at all grade levels and continues into middle and high schools.